Discover more from Sally's Real Life

 On the health and well-being scale, Kentucky would be dead last.
 At least, I'm hoping they would be.
 Surely there are not more fat people in another state.
 The boys claim New Jersey was no slouch when it comes to fat people, but even they admit Kentucky takes the cake.
 By a fur piece.

 And let's be precise: not just fat.
 Gigantically by-God obese.
-And seemingly completely unaware that there is anything abnormal about them being so fat, or being surrounded by so many equally fat people.
+And seemingly completely unaware that there is anything abnormal about being so fat, or being surrounded by so many equally fat people.
 I saw three sisters in Kroger's last night, all three riding grocery carts and absolutely ginormous.
 I'm not trying to be funny.
 It's like a really bad movie with a really tasteless joke as the central theme.
-I've never seen so many huge bellies hanging out under so many t-shirts over so many belt buckles--male and female--in my life.
+I've never seen so many huge bellies hanging out under so many t-shirts over so many belt buckles -- male and female -- in my life.
 I'm appalled.

 It is still a sign that something is terribly amiss to have so many grossly obese people all gathered in one area, right?

 So what happened?
 It wasn't like this the last time we were here, Thanksgiving '06.
-Interestingly, on CRL, there was a discussion about about how it seems that, suddenly, there are enough hugely obese ticos to make it worth mentioning.
+Interestingly, on the Costa Rica Living group, there was a discussion about how it seems that, suddenly, there are enough hugely obese ticos to make it worth mentioning.
 I swear, when we first got to Costa Rica in Jan '06, I never saw any.
 None.
 Four and a half years later, hay [aye, there are] tons.
 Literally.

 And, you know, Costa Rica has an FDA office of its own now.
 Let's see: Costa Rica gets its own FDA office and, at roughly the same time, we notice the appearance of grossly obese ticos.
 Coincidence?*